anshulk08/AutoFlipbook/README.md

 ### Python Packages

-All required packages are listed in `requirements_txt.txt`:
+All required packages are listed in `requirements.txt`:

 ```
 numpy>=1.20.0